Highlights from the Ratings and Financial Report for Advanced Micro Devices Inc. (AMD)

 The Benchmark Company, on the other hand, stated in their research note that they expect to see AMD reach a price target of $100.
 The rating they have provided for AMD stocks is “Buy” according to the report published on May 28th, 2021.

-During the last 5 trading sessions, AMD fell by -5.51%, which changed the moving average for the period of 200-days by +5.04% in comparison to the 20-day moving average, which settled at $88.67.
-In addition, Advanced Micro Devices Inc. saw -6.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AMD rose by +7.29%, which changed the moving average for the period of 200-days by +9.08% in comparison to the 20-day moving average, which settled at $89.96.
+In addition, Advanced Micro Devices Inc. saw 0.48% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AMD starting from GRASBY PAUL DARREN, who sale 17,788 shares at the price of $86.30 back on Jun 25.
-After this action, GRASBY PAUL DARREN now owns 44,111 shares of Advanced Micro Devices Inc., valued at $1,535,104 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AMD starting from Papermaster Mark D, who sale 55,000 shares at the price of $88.81 back on Jul 15.
+After this action, Papermaster Mark D now owns 1,209,795 shares of Advanced Micro Devices Inc., valued at $4,884,543 using the latest closing price.

-Papermaster Mark D, the Chief Technology Officer & EVP of Advanced Micro Devices Inc., sale 55,000 shares at $81.05 during a trade that took place back on Jun 15, which means that Papermaster Mark D is holding 1,209,795 shares at $4,457,750 based on the most recent closing price.
+GRASBY PAUL DARREN, the EVP & CSO of Advanced Micro Devices Inc., sale 17,788 shares at $86.30 during a trade that took place back on Jun 25, which means that GRASBY PAUL DARREN is holding 44,111 shares at $1,535,104 based on the most recent closing price.

 Stock Fundamentals for AMD